pepsipu/blog-bikeshed/unfinished/2020-12-9-tricky-topological-testing-for-much-needed-extra-credit.md

 <img src="https://i.redd.it/uiksegu951n81.jpg" width="200"/>

-Although I love the disingenuity of more corporations exploiting "nerd sniping" to boost consumer engagement and downloads, they're definitely a little late to the party.
+Although I love the disingenuity of corporations exploiting the concept of "nerd sniping" to boost consumer engagement and downloads, they're definitely a little late to the party.

 ![](https://imgs.xkcd.com/comics/nerd_sniping.png)